Lesinurad

-Lesinurad (brand name Zurampic) is a urate transporter inhibitor for treating high blood uric acid levels associated with gout.
+Lesinurad (brand name Zurampic) is a uricosuric and urate transporter inhibitor for treating high blood uric acid levels associated with gout.
 It is recommended only as an adjuvant with either allopurinol or febuxostat when these medications are not sufficient.

 It received FDA approval on 22 December 2015.
 The European Commission granted a marketing authorisation valid throughout the European Union on 18 February 2016.
 In February 2019, lesinurad was discontinued in the United States by its manufacturer for business reasons, and was subsequently withdrawn in Europe in July 2020.

 Medical uses

 Lesinurad is used in combination with a xanthine oxidase inhibitor, such as allopurinol or febuxostat, for treating hyperuricemia (high levels of uric acid in the blood serum) associated with gout.
 It is approved only for patients who have not achieved target uric acid levels with a xanthine oxidase inhibitor alone.

 Contraindications

 The drug is contraindicated in people with tumour lysis syndrome or Lesch–Nyhan syndrome (juvenile gout), as well as severe impairment of kidney function, including kidney transplant and hemodialysis patients.